teamhanko/hanko/backend/docs/Config.md

 ### Web Authentication

 For most use cases, you just need the domain of your website that Hanko will be used with.
 Set `id` to the domain and set `origin` to the domain but include the protocol.

+> **Important**: If you are hosting your website on a non standard port you have to include this in the origin setting.

 #### Examples